Skip to content

 targetCPUUtilizationPercentage integer None any positive integer optional

-stack string None benthos/alpha/beacon mandatory
+stack string None benthos/container/beacon mandatory

 logLevel string INFO INFO/WARN/DEBUG/ERROR optional